mostafa20223/GP/Doctor's Notes and Tasks.md

    * Show the average spectrum of patient #1 and Patient #30
    * Apply the above described PCA analysis but on the breast cancer data
 6. Analysis of papers
+7. Add colors of clusters in KMF (Survival Analysis)
+8. Visualzation of clusters in scatter space # (k = 2 to k = 5) #
+9. SAM for all intensities in clusters

 <h2 id="B"> General Notes / Useful Links </h2>